-Methods for Increasing Awareness Regarding Sexual Abuse or Other Maltreatment of Children
+Methods for Increasing Awareness Regarding Sexual Abuse or Other Maltreatment of Children conversation and materials no less than once per school year.
+These discussions will occur in classroom group settings.

 For Staff: ILTexas annually trains staff in all content areas addressed in the Plan.
 Training is provided by campus staff, administrative staff, or outside agencies as determined by the campus administration.